baileyhmc/Code-School-Student-Projects/README.md

 include that correspond with the project requirements.

-Thank you to the gener8tor the Mill Code School and all supporters that made the Mill Code School a reality. https://www.gener8torupskilling.com/mill-code-school
+Thank you to the gener8tor the Mill Code School and all partners/supporters that made the Mill Code School a reality. https://www.gener8torupskilling.com/mill-code-school

 Sources: